Practical Low Latency Proof of Work Consensus: System Implementation

 \begin{enumerate} \item \textit{Block Structure Manager}, which maintains the clients' view of the blockchain, and communicates with peers to exchange new blocks. \item \textit{Ledger Manager}, which updates the ledger based on the latest blockchain state, executes transactions, and maintains the UTXO set. \item \textit{Miner}, which assembles new blocks. \end{enumerate}

-The ultimate goal of the \prism client is to maintain up-to-date information of the blockchain and the ledger.
-To this end, it maintains the following four data structures:
+The ultimate goal of the \newprism client is to maintain up-to-date information of the blockchain and the ledger.
+They are stored in the following four data structures:

-\begin{enumerate} \item \textit{Block Structure Database}, residing in persistent storage, stores the graph structure of the blockchain (i.e., the voter blocktrees, proposer blocktree, and transactions blocks referenced) as well as the latest confirmed order of proposer and transaction blocks. \item \textit{Block Database}, residing in persistent storage, stores every block a client has learned about so far. \item \textit{UTXO Database}, residing in persistent storage, stores the list of all UTXOs, as well as their value and owner. \item \textit{Memory Pool}, residing in memory, stores the set of transactions that have not been mined in any block. \end{enumerate}
+\begin{enumerate} \item \textit{Block Structure Database}, residing in persistent storage, stores the graph structure of the blockchain (i.e., the voter blocktrees, the proposer blocktree, and the transactions blocks referenced) as well as the confirmed ordering of proposer and transaction blocks. \item \textit{Block Database}, residing in persistent storage, stores every block a client has downloaded so far. \item \textit{UTXO Database}, residing in persistent storage, stores the UTXO set. \item \textit{Memory Pool}, residing in memory, stores the set of transactions that have not been mined into any block. \end{enumerate}

 At the core of the \textbf{Block Structure Manager} are an \textit{event loop} which sends and receives network messages to/from peers, and a \textit{worker thread pool} which handles those messages.
-When a new block arrives, the worker thread first checks its proof of work and sortition, according to the rules specified in \S\ref{sec:mining}, and stores the new block in the Block Database. \footnote{Checking proof of work at the earliest opportunity reduces the risk of DDoS attacks.} It then proceeds to relay the block to peers that have not received it.
-Next, the worker thread checks whether all blocks referred to by the new block, e.g. its parent, are already present in the database.
-If not, it buffers the block in an in-memory data structure and defers further processing until all the block's references have been received.
-Once a block's references have all arrived, the worker performs further validation (e.g., verifying transaction signatures), and finally, the new block is inserted into the Block Structure Database.
-If the block is a transaction block, the Block Structure Manager also checks the Memory Pool against the transactions included in this new block, and removes any duplicates or conflicting ones.
+When a new block arrives, the worker thread first checks its proof of work and sortition, according to the rules specified in \S\ref{sec:mining}, and stores the new block in the Block Database (checking proof of work at the earliest opportunity reduces the risk of DDoS attacks).
+It then proceeds to relay the block to peers that have not received it.
+Next, the worker thread checks whether all blocks referred by the new block, e.g. its parent, are already present in the database.
+If not, it buffers the block in an in-memory queue and defers further processing until all the referred block have been received.
+Finally, the worker validates the block (e.g., verifying transaction signatures), and inserts the block into the Block Structure Database.
+If the block is a transaction block, the Block Structure Manager also checks the Memory Pool against the transactions in this new block and removes any duplicates or conflicts from the Memory Pool.

 \if 0 At the core of the \textbf{Block Structure Manager} are an \textit{event loop} which sends and receives network messages to/from peers, and a \textit{worker thread pool} which handles those messages.
 In our implementation, network messages are prefixed by their length and transported over TCP.
 As soon as a message is received by the event loop, it is passed on to an idle worker thread, or put into a queue if none is available.
 There are three types of messages: \texttt{NewBlockHashes}, which advertises the hashes of blocks that a node has just mined or received from its peers. \texttt{GetBlocks}, which asks for blocks by their hashes.
 And \texttt{Blocks}, which contains actual blocks.